gear2000/nodejs-aws-lambda-integ-example/README.md

 Alternatively, another pseudo free tier solution is using ECS.
 Autoscaling is builtin ECS.
 ECS is an AWS only product.

+The application currently only runs on port 443 as opposed to the desired port 80.
+The root path is also not accessible unless a custom domain is used with API Gateway.
+Port 80 can be rectify by using api gateway v2, but custom domains appears to be a must.
+A load balancer can also be used instead of API Gateway with Lambda functions, but the free tier limit is 750 hours per month.

 [^1]: [<span style="color:blue"> Original Source </span>](https://github.com/nodejs/examples/tree/main/servers/express/api-with-express-and-handlebars)